 These guys do amazing work.

-I made two donations in 2016 (one blood and one platelet donation) and I am committed to making a minimum of 4 per year from now on.
+I made two donations (one blood and one platelet donation) and I am committed to making a minimum of 4 per year from now on.

 It’s incredible how much good can be done with a pint of blood.
 All donations get used within 30 days.
 It’s an amazing feeling to be able to help someone so quickly and so directly.